 Discourage or encourage the use of trees, forest waste, and agricultural crops to create energy.
 Bioenergy is energy produced from the burning, or combustion, of living organic material such as wood, algae, or agricultural crops.
 There are a variety of bioenergy sources, some of which can be sustainable and others which can be worse than burning coal.

-- Government incentives and/or targets to convert land into growing biofuel feedstocks.
+- Government incentives and/or targets to convert land into growing biofuel feedstocks and drive bioenergy development.

-- Research, development, and investment into new technologies that can produce new forms of biofuels and into vehicles and industry that can use/support these biofuels.
+- Research, development, and investment into new technologies that can produce new forms of biofuels, and vehicles and industry that can use or support these biofuels.

-- Bioenergy is not a high leverage response to climate change – while using a renewable resource, it still emits large amounts of carbon dioxide.
+- Bioenergy is not a high leverage response to climate change – while it uses a renewable resource, it still emits large amounts of carbon dioxide and faces supply constraints with scale up.

 - Bioenergy is only zero carbon if the feedstock is regrown to account for the carbon emitted.
 In some areas, trees are being used for bioenergy, which will take decades to regrow to make up for the carbon released when burned.